 Key Stage 5:

 There are many English related extra-curricular activities: House Arts and the end of year production all need enthusiastic actors, administrators, stage managers and directors.
 The department regularly organises theatre trips to see set texts and other plays in performance.
-Each year, Year 7 have an activities day at the Lighthouse Cinema and Media Centre to explore Shakespeare’s comedies and watch a live stream of a play from the Glove Theatre.
+Each year, Year 7 and Year 9 have an activities day at the Lighthouse Cinema and Media Centre to explore Shakespeare’s comedies and watch a live stream of a play from the Globe Theatre.
 In 2015, pupils enjoyed a variety of cinema screenings of plays such as: The Globe’s "Macbeth", ‘Of Mice and Men’ from Broadway and Benedict Cumberbatch in ‘Hamlet’.
 The Department is committed to giving students every opportunity to see the texts they are studying brought to life on the stage.
 Drama Productions To further develop our pupils’ appreciation of literature; girls have the opportunity to participate in the end of year whole school production.
 Also, every year, the House Arts Competition combines both drama and music.
 There is a lot of enthusiasm for these events.
 Senior girls take on much of the responsibility for directing, administration, and technical support.
 They carry these projects through with great style and initiative.
 In recent years, we have upgraded lights and other technical equipment.
 There is great interest among senior girls to run the technical side of the productions.
 The Performing Arts Suite is in regular use for rehearsals and performances.
 Here are some extracts from notes on recent productions.
 House Arts 2015 brought to life on stage the great American Musical.
 Four classic musicals: “Show Boat”, “Barnum”, “Chicago” and “Guys and Dolls”, filled the stage with dance, song, laughter and drama.
 Our themed year continued with a production of “Bugsy Malone” in the Spring Term.
 The hall was transformed into Fat Sam’s Speakeasy and the audience was transported to the mean streets of New York and the menace of the splurge gun!
 Finally, the year ended with a heart-warming production of “Annie”.
 Once again in New York, we followed the trials and tribulations of our orphaned heroine’s attempts to find her mother and father.